-For example, if the system shown in Figure 2.7 comprised 3x 400 kW modules it can be employed as a redundant module system for a load of 800 kW.
-In this case under, normal circumstances each module shares the load equally and supplies up to 266 kW at full load; but if one module fails, or is shut down, the two remaining modules can sustain the full rated load by each supplying 400 kVA.
+For example, if the system shown in figure 2.7 comprised 3x 200 kVA modules it can be employed as a redundant module system for a load of 400kVA.
+In this case under normal circumstances each module shares the load equally and supplies up to 133 kVA at full load; but if one module fails, or is shut down, the two remaining modules can sustain the full rated load by each supplying 200 kVA.
 The ability to lose one module yet still supply the full load with processed, backed-up power significantly increases the overall system reliability.